MSFaizi/RealTime_DevOps_Project1/README.md

 (Note: Remove one dot prefix to nexus, wherever we find, almost in 4 lines)
 - vi /opt/nexus/bin/nexus.rc \
 (Note: uncomment run_as_user and also mention "nexus")
-- sudo -u nexus /opt/nexus/bin/nexus start
+- sudo -u nexus /opt/nexus/bin/nexus start \
+(Note: Nexus default port is 8081, open it in browser using public IP of Nexus)